You are listening to the Sean Hannity Radio Show Podcast.

 I'm not sure we can afford it, but I think it's really cool.

-I think when America went to the moon and we made it a priority, it was pretty spectacular moment.
+I think when America went to the moon and we made it a priority, it was a pretty spectacular moment.

 Anyway, NASA's spending $73,500 to teach astronauts about diversity, their unconscious biases, and how to use their privilege.

-NASA's added new curriculum for astronauts, diversity dialogue project.
+NASA's added new curriculum for astronauts, Diversity Dialogue Project.

 They hired a contractor to hold regularly scheduled dialogue sessions about inclusion.